The

 porn, with "The Story of Joanna," (1975) being his best

 known title.
-This was at the
+This was at the same time he was appearing on Broadway,

-His cast-mates in the Royal Shakespeare Theatre Company were quite
+under the name Edward Earle.
+His cast-mates in the Royal Shakespeare

-surprised when they went to the film and recognized Zebedy as their
+Theatre Company were quite surprised when they went to the film and

-fellow actor Edward.
+recognized Zebedy as their fellow actor Edward.

 Zebedy Colt's